It happens to all of us – entrepreneurs, that is.

 In 1954, psychologist Abraham Maslow published the book Motivation and Personality, where his described a hierarchy of needs for all of mankind.
 The primary levels included physiological needs, followed by safety and love.
 More advanced necessities (only accessible if the primary needs – like physiological – had been met) such as esteem and self-actualization constituted the top of the pyramid.
 Maslow’s hierarchy emphasizes the importance of ensuring all our physiological needs – food, shelter, etc. – and safety needs – financial security, health and well-being, etc. – are met before we can fulfill the more developed needs such as belonging, esteem, and self-actualization.

-Maslow’s hierarchy isn’t a suggestion – it’s an observed manifestations.
+Maslow’s hierarchy isn’t a suggestion – it’s an observed manifestation.
 If you don’t take care of your body’s needs, you can’t expect a business to make you feel better or healthier – the hierarchy must be followed.

 Next time you start feeling overwhelmed with your business and thinking about quitting, ask yourself, “Am I getting enough sleep?
 When was the last time I exercised?
 How often do I make poor eating choices?”
 Sometimes our business frustration – or “funk” – has absolutely nothing to do with our business and everything to do with us.